Cantera/cantera/doc/sphinx/reference/reactors/interactions.md

 may move like a piston.

 Walls are stateless objects in Cantera, meaning that no differential equation is integrated to determine any wall property.
-Since it is the wall (piston) velocity that enters the energy equation, this means that it is the velocity, not the acceleration or displacement, that is specified.
+Since it is the wall, or piston, velocity that enters the energy equation, this means that it is the velocity, not the acceleration or displacement, that is specified.
 The wall velocity is computed from

 $$  v = K(P_{\mathrm{left}} - P_{\mathrm{right}}) + v_0(t)  $$